fleetdm/fleet/docs/Using Fleet/segment-hosts.md

 - Apply unique agent options to each team

-- Schedule queries that target one or more teams
+- Schedule queries that target one or more team

-- Run live queries against one or more teams
+- Run live queries against one or more team

 - Grant users access to one or more team